Environment-Studios-Official/AbyssAnchor/README.txt

 If you have ideas or want to report a bug make a Discussion/Issue.

-Texture artist - Preferred to be anonymous
+Texture artist - Requested anonymity
 Coder - UAPvP
 Bug fixer, mod savior- SilverFish (MrIttriy)
 Bug fixer - MagicalAlexey